rstoyanchev/spring-mvc-31-walkthrough/content-negotiation/slides.md

 * What content will actually be produced?
 * Previously depended on ..
-* the order of `HttpMessageConvertet` registrations
+* the order of `HttpMessageConverter` registrations
 * Less control
 * Harder to reason about